Add

 Description

 Block Add performs addition or subtraction of input signals.
-This block can add or subtract scalar, vector or matrix signals.
-It can also sum the elements of the signal.
+This unit can add or subtract scalar, vector, or matrix signals.
+It can also summarize the elements of the signal.

-The block operations are specified using the parameters List of Signs.
+Block operations are set using the parameter List of Signs.
 Available operations and symbols:

 -